dnsimple/dnsimple-developer/content/v2/zones/records.markdown

 `ttl` | `integer` |
 `priority` | `integer` |
 `regions` | `array` | Optional set of [regions](#zone-record-regions)
-`integrated_zones` | `array` | Optional set of IDs identifying the integrated zones linked to this DNSimple zone that the record should also be created in.
-If not specified, the record will be created in all integrated zones that support the record type.
-Use an empty array to indicate that the record should not be created in any integrated zones.
+`integrated_zones` | `array` | Optional set of IDs identifying the zones where the record should be created.
+If not specified, the record creation will be applied to the DNSimple zone and all integrated zones that support the record type.
+If specified, "dnsimple" must be included to create the record in the DNSimple zone.

 ##### Example